 Since 1997, the AFSA Scholarship Fund has supported Merit Awards for high school seniors.
 This page details the 2018 judging procedures and scoring process for AFSA’s Academic and Art Merit Awards and Community Service Awards.

 Twenty-four AFSA members participate as judges (16 for Academic Merit, four for Community Service, and four for Art Merit).
-Judges include members of the AFSA Scholarship Committee and volunteers appointed by the Scholarship Committee.
+Judges include members of the AFSA Scholarship Committee and AFSA member volunteers appointed by the Scholarship Committee.
 To help with continuity of scoring, each year AFSA has both returning and new judges.
-To the extent possible, judges are placed on panels so there is a mix by gender, returning versus new judges, agency, and age.
 All judges attend a Merit Awards judge orientation session each year to learn/review the scoring process.
-For the Art Merit competition, all judges have expertise in at least one of the four art categories: performing arts, musical arts, visual arts or creative writing.
 Children of current judges are ineligible to apply for AFSA scholarships.